Pooran-Dewari/nextflow_learning/01_get_basename/README.md

 └── workflow.nf
 ```

-And here is a quick look at out output files in results directory
+And here is a quick look at output files in results directory
 ```
 $ cat results/*txt
 #JUST SOME RANDOM TEXT